HungryTurtleCode/htc_website/_posts/2016-05-22-17-final-prompt.md

 }
 {% endhighlight %}

 Note that this is just the function itself.
-This will be inside the quiz controller and it will be added to the view model in the same way as before &#8211; using a named function &#8211; something like <span class="lang:default decode:true crayon-inline ">vm.finaliseAnswers = finaliseAnswers.</span>
+This will be inside the quiz controller and it will be added to the view model in the same way as before &#8211; using a named function &#8211; something like
+{% ihighlight javascript %}{% raw %}
+vm.finaliseAnswers = finaliseAnswers.
+{% endraw %}{% endihighlight %}

 The first three lines inside the function are pretty self explanatory &#8211; just resetting the properties to their default values.